 - Copy the Project ID, which is a string of letters and numbers above the embed code.

 - Log into your Squarespace site.
-From the Home Menu, click Design, and then click Advanced.
+From the Home Menu, click Settings, and then click Advanced.

-- Paste the Project ID into the Typekit ID box.
+- Paste the Project ID you copied from Adobe into the box.

 - Click Save.